 To strengthen the bridge, our innovative design incorporated the most extensive use of carbon fibre reinforced polymer (FRP) materials in New Zealand.
-State-of-the-art drilling techniques were applied to reinforce approach span piers internally.
+Advanced drilling techniques were applied to reinforce approach span piers internally.
 Ground anchors and new piles were built into the old main span piers to provide resistance to earthquakes without affecting their aesthetics.

 Careful detailing minimised impacts on the appearance of the historic landmark: FRP was slotted into beams, keyhole surgery was employed to strengthen columns, and piers were retrofitted internally.